jonas2k/cylance-api-tools/README.md

 Collection of several Powershell cmdlets in order to execute certain tasks against the Cylance API.

+## Prerequisites

+The configured application needs the device privileges "read" and "delete token".

 ## Usage

 Eventually set execution policy and import the module.